Types of Flu

 Should I Worry About Catching Bird Flu?

 People in the United States have less to fear than people who live abroad.
-Most of the illnesses associated with bird flu had been reported in Asian countries among people who have had close contact with farm birds.
+Most of the illnesses associated with bird flu have been reported in Asian countries among people who have had close contact with farm birds.
 Also, people are not able to catch the bird flu virus by eating cooked chicken, turkey, or duck.
 High temperatures kill the virus.

 Is There a Vaccine for Bird Flu?